starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ..
 TODO (perama, 29/08/21): Add link when available (dict_squash).

-The function requires the explicit arguments:
+The function expects three explicit arguments:

 -   ``dict_accesses_start``, a pointer to the initial dictionary (first operation).
 -   ``dict_accesses_end``, a pointer to the end of the dictionary (last operation).